Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Discussion and Conclusion

 \subsection{Summary}

-Using models based on numerical relativity and relativistic hydrodynamic simulations of a symmetric BNS merger, we employ NLTE radiative transfer simulations to explore a parameter space consisting of total ejecta mass and fraction of dynamical component.
+Using simplified models informed from the outputs of numerical relativity and relativistic hydrodynamic simulations of a symmetric BNS merger, we employ NLTE radiative transfer simulations to explore a parameter space consisting of total ejecta mass and fraction of dynamical component.
 We evolve the models from 10 to 75 days post-merger in time-dependent mode with \textsc{sumo} \citep[][]{Jerkstrand.etal:11,Jerkstrand.etal:12,Pognan.etal:22a,Pognan.etal:25}, focusing on NIR and MIR emission in a range of 1.2 -- 30 $\mu$m, to investigate KN spectra in the context of existing and potential future \textit{JWST} observations.
-In particular we focus on the role of lanthanide species, complimenting current and previous works on nebular phase IR features \citep[][Jerkstrand et al in prep.]{Hotokezaka.etal:22,Hotokezaka.etal:23,Gillanders.etal:24,Levan.etal:24,Gillanders.Smartt:25}.
+In particular we focus on the role of lanthanide species, complimenting current and previous works on nebular phase IR features \citep[][]{Hotokezaka.etal:22,Hotokezaka.etal:23,Gillanders.etal:24,Levan.etal:24,Gillanders.Smartt:25,Jerkstrand.etal:25}.

 We find that most of our models evolve in qualitatively similar ways across this timespan.
 We find a temperature and ionisation structure that follows predictions of time-dependent NLTE evolution: outer ejecta layers with lower density are more affected and experience cooling following the initial temperature increase predicted by steady-state calculations \citep[e.g.][]{Hotokezaka.etal:20,Hotokezaka.etal:21,Pognan.etal:22a}.
 The ionisation structure of these outer layers experiences a rapid freeze-out as early as 10 days, while the inner layers slowly become more ionized with time.
 This evolution of ionisation structure translates into slowly evolving spectra at late times, such that the same species emitting at 20 days are often also found at 75 days.